-In augmented reality applications, virtual objects will often have to be displayed in the periphery of the field of view, if they are not intended to get in the way of direct sight.
+We should note that in augmented reality applications, virtual objects will often have to be displayed in the periphery of the field of view, if they are not intended to get in the way of direct sight.
 A large FOV is therefore always desired.